outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 Next, we focus on the configuration.
 A sample configuration file is located at *zookeeper/conf/zoo_sample.cfg*.
 We are interested in the following [directives](https://zookeeper.apache.org/doc/r3.4.14/zookeeperAdmin.html#sc_configuration):

 1. tickTime: basic unit in milliseconds; heartbeats interval - the *tick*.
-The minimum timeout value will be twice the 'tickTime' and the maximum timeout value is 10 times.
+The minimum timeout value will be *twice* the 'tickTime' and the maximum timeout value is 10 times.
 2. initLimit: timeout for servers in quorum to connect to the leader.
 3. syncLimit: timeout between sending a update request to and receiving acknowledgement from a leader.

    The two directives are not required in standalone mode.
-4. dataDir: persistent storage for both in-memory snapshots and trasaction logs.
+4. dataDir: persistent storage for both snapshots of in-memory data and trasaction logs.

-   A dedicated directive 'dataLogDir' defines a new location to store transactions logs.
-A separate physical storage device for transaction logs can significanly reduce updates latencies.
+4. dataLogDir: a dedicated directive that defines a different location to store transactions logs.

+   A separate physical storage device for transaction logs can significantly reduce latencies of updating.
 5. clientPort: the port to listen for client (Kafka brokers in this case) connections.
 By default, it is 2181.
 6. autopurge.snapRetainCount: when doing storage cleanup, only retain the most recent version.
 No less than 3!
 7. autopurge.purgeInterval: cleanup interval in hour unit.
+8. server.X=hostname:port1:port2:

-8. server.X=hostname:port1:port2: specify ZooKeeper server where X is an integer between 1 and 255, being the unique identifier within the ensemble.
-The first port number *port1* (2888) is for followers to connect to the leader; the next *port2* (default to 3888) is for leader selection.
+   Specify ZooKeeper servers where X is an integer between 1 and 255, being the *unique identifier* within the ensemble.
+The first port number *port1* (default to 2888) is for followers to connect to the leader; the next *port2* (default to 3888) is for leader selection.

    Standalone mode does not require the 'server.X' directive, but can also specify a single line like 'server.1=localhost:2888:3888'.

 If multiple servers run on a single host, choose separate ports, directroies etc. The name *tick* is the basic unit in measuring timeout.
-When setting up ZooKeeper in standalone mode (1 server only), 'initLimit' and 'syncLimit' are ignored as there is not synchronization requirement.
+When setting up ZooKeeper in standalone mode (1 server only), 'initLimit' and 'syncLimit' are ignored as there is no synchronization requirement.
 Standalone mode is handy when testing development.

 The configuration file uses [.properties](https://en.wikipedia.org/wiki/.properties) format, and can be any name, but often we use *conf/zoo.cfg* (check *bin/zkEnv.sh*).
 Here is a sample: